Wafulah/ai-image-detector/README.md

-# Image Hash Spoofing Tool
+# Image Hash Spoofing Tool: Simulated Annealing with Multiprocessing

 ## Overview
-This tool provides a robust mechanism to modify image metadata using **Simulated Annealing** with multiprocessing to achieve a target hash prefix.
-It is ideal for applications where file integrity verification is critical, such as:

-- Watermarking
-- Digital rights management
-- Forensic research

-By integrating cryptographic techniques, advanced optimization methods, and parallel processing, this script showcases state-of-the-art problem-solving in Python.

-## Features

-### Simulated Annealing Optimization
-- Implements a probabilistic method to explore metadata modifications, balancing exploration and exploitation.
-- Incorporates cooling mechanisms to converge on optimal solutions.

-### Multiprocessing
-- Uses multiple workers to parallelize attempts, significantly improving performance for large search spaces.

-### Robust CLI
-- Configurable parameters for hash prefix, temperature, cooling rate, and the number of workers.

-### Metadata Manipulation
-- Uses the `piexif` library to inject modifications into EXIF metadata without altering image quality.

-## Requirements
-The script requires the following dependencies:

-- **Python** 3.7+
-- **Pillow**: `pip install pillow`
-- **piexif**: `pip install piexif`
+This tool is a Python-based implementation that modifies an image's metadata to achieve a desired **SHA-512 hash prefix**.
+It combines **Simulated Annealing** and **Multiprocessing** for efficient, parallelized exploration of the solution space.
+By using this tool, you can experiment with cryptographic concepts like hash collisions and explore metadata manipulation in images.

+---

 ## How It Works

-### Process Flow
+### General Workflow

-1. **Input**: Provide an image file and a target hash prefix to achieve.
+1. **Input**:
+   - The user provides:
+     - `An input image file`: The image whose metadata will be modified.
+     - `A target hash prefix`: The desired starting characters of the hash.
+   - Optional parameters include:
+     - Maximum attempts.
+     - Number of workers.
+     - Initial temperature for simulated annealing.
+     - Cooling rate for temperature decay.

-2. **Hash Calculation**: Uses `SHA-512` to calculate the image's hash.
+2. **Hash Calculation**:
+   - The image's hash is computed using the **SHA-512 algorithm**.

 3. **Simulated Annealing**:
-   - Randomly modifies the EXIF metadata.
+   - The EXIF metadata of the image is **randomly modified**.
-   - Evaluates the hash against the target prefix.
+   - Each modification is evaluated against the target prefix.
-   - Uses probabilistic acceptance for non-optimal solutions based on temperature.
+   - A probabilistic acceptance criterion ensures that non-optimal changes are sometimes accepted, allowing the algorithm to escape local minima.

+4. **Multiprocessing**:
-4. **Multiprocessing**: Distributes the simulated annealing process across multiple workers.
+   - The simulated annealing process is distributed across multiple workers, each running independently with a unique random seed.

-5. **Output**: Saves the modified image once the target hash prefix is achieved.
+5. **Output**:
+   - Once the desired hash prefix is achieved, the tool saves the modified image to the specified location.

+---

 ## Installation

-Clone the repository:
+### Clone the Repository

 ```bash
 git clone https://github.com/your-username/image-hash-spoofing.git
 cd image-hash-spoofing
 ```

-Install dependencies:
+### Install Dependencies

 ```bash
 pip install -r requirements.txt
 ```

+---

 ## Usage

-Run the script from the command line with the following syntax:
+Run the script from the command line using the following syntax:

 ```bash
 python hash_spoof.py <target_prefix> <input_image> <output_image> [--max_attempts N] [--num_workers W] [--initial_temp T] [--cooling_rate R]